 Applicants should familiarise themselves with the following:

-Applicants must prepare a portfolio to provide evidence that they can meet the equivalence requirements and forward this with the relevant evidence matrix; together with the application form, CV, organisation chart, educational and training certificates plus current job description.
+Applicants must prepare a portfolio to provide evidence that they can meet the equivalence requirements and forward this with the relevant evidence matrix; together with the application form, CV, organisation chart, educational and training certificates, plus current job description.
 All accompanying documentation, barring the portfolio (i.e. organisation chart, educational and training certificates and job description) must be initialled by both Proposers on each sheet submitted.
 Unfortunately portfolios cannot be returned.
 Applications must be submitted with a completed direct debit mandate.